Surgery for Droopy Eyebrows & Forehead

 Minimally invasive procedures

-Botox is helpful for anti-ageing associated with the upper facial parts.
+Anti-wrinkle injection is helpful for anti-ageing associated with the upper facial parts.
 It weakens the muscle groups around the eyes and middle of the forehead responsible for causing sagging eyebrows and associated wrinkles.

 In cases where the forehead skin is thin, losing elasticity and the eyebrows are drooping, Dream recommends applying a specialized treatment program for elasticity to the dermis, subcutaneous tissue and the skin itself.
 For the outer part of the skin, Fractional laser (ER) can be applied with an operation.
 For the dermis and subcutaneous tissue, HIFU (Ulthera) or RF (Thermage) is recommended.